 The eCMID accreditation scheme itself is under the auspices of the IIMS who run similar programmes with other marine industry bodies.
 The IIMS includes an assessment of qualifications and experience of inspectors wishing to gain accredited status as part of the Application Process.
 A pool of suitably qualified and experienced people is available to the IIMS to verify the credentials of potential eCMID Vessel Inspectors seeking accreditation.

-Under the scheme it is possible to seek accreditation for up to seven vessel types, aligned to the specialist knowledge required for inspections of some vessel types including larger ships right down to smaller workboats).
-These are LNG-fuelled, Jack-Up, Heavy Lift, DP, Pipe & Cable Layers, a general category and MISW (small commercial workboats).
+Under the scheme it is possible to seek accreditation for up to six vessel types, aligned to the specialist knowledge required for inspections of some vessel types including larger ships right down to smaller workboats).
+These are LNG-fuelled, Jack-Up, DP, Pipe & Cable Layers, a general category and MISW (small commercial workboats).

 The eCMID accreditation scheme operates on a worldwide basis with initial and refresher training courses being made available in all major regions where IMCA members are operating.
 These courses will be delivered by the IIMS subsidiary, the MSA.